Skip advert

 The latest Tucson’s wheelbase is only marginally longer than the previous model’s, but Hyundai has been clever with the car’s packaging to ensure that the cabin can easily accommodate four six-footers, with plenty of knee, leg and headroom.
 There is space for a third rear passenger, but the raised central floor prevents them from finding a truly comfortable position.
 The seats themselves are supportive, and there’s plenty of space under the front seats for rear passengers’ feet.

-The Tucson’s maximum boot capacity is a family-friendly 620 litres, which is around 30 litres more than you get in a Kia Sportage and a whopping 116 litres more than the Nissan Qashqai can manage.
-However, It’s worth noting that the plug-in hybrid version has a reduced load space of 558 litres.
+The Tucson offers 620 litres of maximum boot space, making it family-friendly.
+That's around 30 litres more than you get in a Kia Sportage and a whopping 116 litres more than the Nissan Qashqai can manage.
+However, it’s worth noting that the plug-in hybrid Tucson has a reduced boot capacity of 558 litres.

 Advertisement - Article continues below

-Fold the rear seats down and you can carry up to 1,795 litres in the Tucson, or 1,737 litres if you get the plug-in hybrid version.
+If you fold the rear seats down, the Tucson can carry up to 1,795 litres, or 1,737 litres if you get the plug-in hybrid version.

 We think a few more hooks and individual storage compartments would be helpful, but overall, the space and flat floor should be fine for most day-to-day needs.
 The Tucson also has a modest amount of under-floor boot storage, which is always handy.